 des outils tiers comme beatunes ou tangerine.
 Tangerine n’étant disponible que pour les utilisateurs de mac,

 je me suis rabattu sur beatunes qui est une vraie réponse à mes attentes.

 Beatunes est donc un soft pour mac et pc qui vous permet de manager avec précision votre bibliothèque iTunes.

 Congratulations for the great idea you have with beaTunes, I love the way it works.
 I dj with Latin Music, Salsa and Latin Jazz and the beats are always precise.

 Since moving to Mac, the only program I miss is MixMeister. beaTunes helps fill the gap, with the BPM feature.
 Works like a charm.
 Yes, it takes some time to get thru the library, but that's why they say to run it overnight. [...] wonderful piece of software

 Awesome program.
 I've been wanting to figure beat per minute on my music for making better dance music play lists for quite some time now.

 I have been using beaTunes for about 4-5 months now and it is working extremely well.
 Interface is easy.
 In my experience there are a low percentage of BPM non-calculatable files.
 As a newbie Serato user, I'm just getting better mixing beats on my own, but this auto-BPM calculator is helping me along the way...definitely the way to go!
 It's the only option if you own a Mac and use Serato!

 Whoa, This program has some great features!
 It even has manual BPM tapping if you chose PLUS you can correct file/artist/label etc difference throughout the entire library...
 I also see a double/half-the-BPM feature (good stuff!)

-Your is very welcome.
+Your feedback is very welcome.
 Tell us what you think!